The Why and How of Calibrating Your Electronic Belt Scale

 By carefully considering these factors and consulting your scale’s manual, you can determine a calibration frequency that ensures maximum accuracy for your electronic belt scale while minimizing downtime and costs.
 Remember that regular calibration is an investment that pays off in the form of consistent data, efficient operations, and, ultimately, a healthy bottom line.

-Quantitative Belt Feeder
+Quantitative Belt Feeder7

 Are There Different Methods for Calibrating Electronic Belt Scales?